Sinocalamus affinis

 What traditional systems uses this plant?

-This plant, Sinocalaulus affinis, is traditionally used by various ethnic groups in Southeast Asia as a versatile source of construction materials and functional household items.
+This plant, Sinocalaulus affinis, has been historically utilized by indigenous communities in Southeast Asia as a versatile source of construction material and craft supplies.

 What are the pharmacological activities of Sinocalamus affinis?